zyrianov-viacheslav/Adraba-FE-Best-Practices/README.md

 - [Vue](/vue/README.md)

 ### Usefult instruments
-There are a lot of online instruments that may
+There are a lot of online instruments that may help in day to day work...

 ### Related to FE material
+Here will be material related to the UI/UX and about in development in general